Statistics and analytics

 - Leads by source: statistics by the traffic sources you added, where "Search traffic" corresponds to traffic without a source — your own leads (company administrator only).

 - Leads by date and hour: shows statistics in the context of the lead time.
-But only in the time zone of the system — Moscow time.

 - Leads by offer: analyzes statistics by offer.

 - Leads by country: statistics by countries indicated by the lead.